 Social Isolation.
 Social isolation is one of the biggest predictors of depression, especially during the holidays.
 People who have feelings of disconnectedness often avoid social interactions at holiday time.
 Unfortunately, withdrawing often makes the feelings of loneliness and symptoms of depression worse.

 - Solution: One of the best ways to deal with social isolation is to reach out to friends or family for support.
 You can also try talking to a therapist.
 They can help you figure out where your feelings come from and develop solutions to overcome them.

 Doing too much.
-During the holidays, the pressure of doing everything can be enough to send anyone into a tail spin.
+During the holidays, the pressure of doing everything can be enough to send anyone into a frenzy.
 And if you’re prone to anxiety and depression, stress and a lack of sleep can take a significant toll on your mood.
 A heightened pressure and fear of not getting everything done are some of the most common triggers for the holiday blues.

 - Solution: Cut back on commitments.
 If you feel like you just can’t get through one more holiday gathering, it’s OK to sit them out.
 It’s also okay to ask for help with some things on your holiday to-do list or even leaving some things off the list this year.
 So what if you don’t get the lights on the roof this year?
 Give yourself a break.
 Worrying about the minor stuff will not add to your holiday spirit.